Last Updated on May 2, 2026

 If you enjoy modern art the Tate Modern is a must visit while you’re in the city.
 Entry to the art gallery is free and you can enjoy modern and contemporary art collections from around the world.

 July is a great month to enjoy the magnificent view from the observation level at the Tate Modern.
-It’s free to take the lift to the top floor of the Blavatnic Building.
+It’s free to take the lift to the top floor of the Blavatnik Building.
 Enjoy a drink and snack from the bar while admiring the view of the River Thames, St Paul’s Cathedral and Canary Wharf.

-Walk Along the Southbank
+Walk Along the South Bank

 Visit Camden Market